-We are aiming to finalise this functionality and provide improved guidelines on modelling bridges in 2D during 2020.
+We are continuing to test and benchmark the new 2d_LFC approaches and provide improved guidelines on modelling bridges in 2D.
 If you or your organisation has any suitable data (flume or real-world) that can be used for benchmarking, please contact support@tuflow.com.
 The data would need to provide reliable estimates of the flow rate and water levels upstream and downstream of the bridge.